RURAL AGENCY'S METHOD

 RE-USE

-The countryside has been vitnessning a demographic transformation and the social and structural changes that have swept through many rural areas have had wide material implications.
-Obsolete and left-over buildings and infrastructures in rural areas often need reconception and transformation.
+The countryside has been witnessing a demographic transformation, and the social and structural changes that have swept through many rural areas have had significant material.
+Obsolete and leftover buildings and infrastructures in rural areas need reconception and transformation.
 As architects and planners, we specialize in reusing the rural past for the rural future.